 From: Delft, Netherlands

 In the summer of 1968, the band released another 45 ('Peruquine Thomas' b/w 'Lily Of The Valley') which is quite good.
-It wasn't until the summer of 1969 that another excellent 45 was issued ('A Little Bit Today (A Little Bit Tomorrow)' b/w 'Blues Ride') followed by a second, self-titled LP.
-More personnel changes then occurred when Linden was replaced by Ilja Gort (drums) and Eijck left to return to the Tee-Set and was replaced by Ulli Grün (keyboards), previously of the Boots.
-It was this lineup that focused more on blues rock, releasing a third, self-titled LP in 1970.
-This album contains some great tunes in 'I’m Here', 'Let’s Come Together' and 'Someday'.
-Lever then left and the remaining ensemble released a final instrumental single titled 'Sun' before finally breaking up in 1971.
+It wasn't until the summer of 1969 that another excellent 45 was issued ('A Little Bit Today (A Little Bit Tomorrow)' b/w 'Blues Ride') followed by a self-titled second LP.
+More personnel changes then occurred when Linden was replaced by Ilja Gort (drums) and Eijck left to return to the Tee-Set, and was replaced by Ulli Grün (keyboards), previously of the Boots.
+It was this lineup that focused more on blues-rock, releasing another self-titled third LP in 1970.
+This album contains some great tracks in 'I’m Here', 'Let’s Come Together' and 'Someday'.
+Lever then left and the remaining ensemble released the instrumental single 'Sun' and then a few more singles in 1971 (including the outstanding 'Lovesong To Mother Nature') before finally breaking up later that year.

 Blues Ride